Neil Maskell: Television

 Between 2018 and 2020 he played the recurring character Winkle in the BBC One sitcom King Gary, friend and employee of the titular character played by Tom Davis.
 Maskell has previously worked with Davis in Murder in Successville (where he played Frankie Boyle in one episode),The Warm-Up Guy and The Morgana Show.

 In 2022, Maskell played Detective Inspector Brent Hyatt in the ITV drama, Litvinenko, detailing the final days and subsequent murder investigation into the death of Russian defector Alexander Litvinenko.

+In 2023, Maskell played a terrorist in the Apple TV+ aircraft thriller series Hijack, alongside Idris Elba and Eve Myles.

 Personal life

 Maskell is a supporter of Arsenal.